Activity: Value Exchange Ledger (Employee)

 Look at this ledger and consider these questions:

-• Are you happy with current balance of the ledger across the IN and OUT columns?
-If not, what would you change?
+• Am I happy with current balance of the ledger across the IN and OUT columns?
+If not, what would I change?

-• How much Value OUT are you actually getting, for the Value you put IN?
+• How much value OUT am I actually getting, for the value I contribute or put IN?

-• How much Value IN are you putting in, for the Value you are getting OUT?
+• How much value IN am I contributing, for the value I am getting OUT?

-• What issues have arisen in your work situation that might result from an unbalanced ledger?
+• What issues have arisen in my work situation that might result from an unbalanced ledger?

 Compare Desired and Current Value Perspectives

-• What is the difference between what you desire and your current experience?
+• What is the difference between what I desire and my current experience?

-• Are you actually getting the Value OUT that you desire (breadth and depth)?
+• Am I actually getting the value OUT that I desire (breadth and depth)?

-• Are you actually putting the Value IN that you desire (breadth and depth)?
+• Am I actually contributing the value IN that I desire (breadth and depth)?

 With a good understanding of your Value Perspectives you can take the next step to plan how you will create the value you seek (OUT) and how you will add value with the value you are willing to contribute (IN).
 See Activity: Value Creation Planning.